MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authorization-entra-id.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Enable your Java JBoss EAP web app to sign in users and access resources on Microsoft Graph
+# Enable Java JBoss EAP apps to sign in users and access Microsoft Graph

 This article demonstrates a Java JBoss EAP web app that signs in users and obtains an access token for calling [Microsoft Graph](/graph/overview).
 It uses the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).